 I know you work hard.
 I have no doubt that you deserve a vacation.
 But, I’d like to suggest that for the sake of your budget, maybe deserving a vacation isn’t enough of a reason to just take one and pay for it later (with interest).

 Earn your vacation by intentionally saving up for it and paying for it with cash!
 And once you’re standing on that sandy Caribbean beach, or looking up at that Disney Castle, you can take a deep breath and say, in all honesty, “I’ve earned this.“

 Cars don’t last forever.
 They will break sometimes.
 That means someday you’ll need a new one… I mean new to you, NOT brand new off the lot.
 If you know that someday you’ll need to replace your car, it might be a good idea to start planning now.
 Right?

 What if you didn’t have to make payments on your next car and you just bought it outright?
 We bought a new (to us) minivan with cash last year.
 Not having any car payments in our budget freed us up to save for and focus on other things!
 It was so worth it to not have that extra debt!

-In this context, start to think of your tax return as seed.
-If you eat seed, it won't fill you for very long, and in the long run, you'll have less than you expected.
-But if you take this same seed and sow it into your future, you'll get to watch it multiply and grow, and start to work for you!
+There is a verse in the bible that talks about how ‘seed is for the sower, and bread is for the eater.’
+In this context, start to think of your tax return as the seed.
+If you eat seed, it won’t fill you for very long, and in the long run, you’ll have less than you expected.
+But if you take this same seed and sow it into your future, you’ll get to watch it multiply and grow, and start to work for you!